 To discourage starlings, feed thistle seed, sunflower hearts, and fruits only.
 Stop feeding sunflower seed in the shell, suets and all mixed seeds.
 Starlings will not stay around long if they are not getting the foods they like from your feeders.
 However, if you want to divert them away from your feeders, then set out a suet feeder away from your main feeding area.

 The aggressive, territorial mockingbird is not a seed-eater, but is a fruit lover.
 Divert this bird from your other feeders by putting out a fruit feeder away from your other feeders.
 They also enjoy suet, raisins, grapes, peanut butter mixtures and bread.

-To thwart house sparrows, develop your feeding program around small hanging feeders that do not provide the secure footing that they require.
+To thwart house sparrows, develop your feeding program around Nyjer seed feeders and small hanging feeders that do not provide the secure footing that they require.
 Avoid stable platform feeders or feeding tables.
 Feed black-oil sunflower seed and thistle.
 Sparrows like seed mixtures that contain corn, oats, milo, wheat and milet; however, these are seeds liked, also, by towhees, juncos, tree sparrows, etc. In the end you may decide that house sparrows are not enough of a nuisance to bother with trying to discourage.
 Many folks welcome them and hope their presence, along with an abundance of easily obtainable food, will attract a wide variety of other birds.
 You may also use a diversion strategy: put out their favorite foods in a feeder away from other feeders.